oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/_index.md

 # GoCloudNative.Bff

-## Secure, scalable, easy to use, and free.
+Secure, scalable, developer-friendly, and free.

+## Our mission

+The development of our product was driven by our clients' need for a straightforward authentication gateway.
+Existing market options introduced complexities in terms of pricing and licensing, or proved to be overly intricate for beginners to comprehend and utilize effectively.

+Consequently, organizations are forced to make a trade-off between maintainability and security.
+In today's automated society, this compromise is unacceptable.

+Hence, our mission is to offer an affordable, developer-friendly, and secure BFF component that can be implemented by anyone.

+## Getting started

-Implement the [BFF Security Pattern](https://bff.gocloudnative.org/concepts/bff-security-pattern/) in a matter of minutes.
-The GoCloudNative.Bff is a authentication gateway based on YARP.
-Follow these steps to implement it:
+You can swiftly implement the [BFF Security Pattern](https://bff.gocloudnative.org/concepts/bff-security-pattern/) within minutes using the GoCloudNative.Bff, an authentication gateway built on YARP.
+Just follow these steps to get started:

 ```bash
 dotnet new web